inmanta/vscode-inmanta/media/markdown_set_module_dependency.md

 ### Set module dependency locations

-When working on an individual module, set the "inmanta.pip.index_url" config option to tell the extension which pip index to use to install dependency on v2 modules.
+When working on an individual module, set the "inmanta.pip.index_url" config option to tell the extension which pip index to use to install dependencies on v2 modules.

 It is possible to configure extra indexes via the "inmanta.pip.extra_index_url" option, but be mindful of potential security risks when using more than one index.
 Please refer to the [documentation](https://docs.inmanta.com/community/latest/reference/projectyml.html#inmanta.module.ProjectPipConfig) for more information.